AJM-L/Reverse-Image-Search/README.md

 <p>
 install required libraries

 Add images to images folder.
 Make sure images have unique names and are placed in their perspective artist folder.
-If you decide to add more artists follow the format of Artist_Name using underscored instead of spaces.
+If you decide to add more artists follow the format of Artist_Name using underscores instead of spaces.

 Run ReverseImageSearch.ipynb to create the new vectors.